 10. Cookie challenge

 The cookie challenge requires at least two players and a cookie of choice.
-First, have each player must place the cookie on the middle of their foreheads.
+First, have each player must place the cookie on the middle of their forehead.

 11. Chubby bunny challenge